 Course 6: Working with families affected by alcohol misuse

 A one day course for practitioners with experience of working with these families who wish to extend their knowledge and skills.
+The course aims to familiarise the participants with the impacts of problematic alcohol use on families and utilise a range of brief interventions techniques with family members.

 Course 7: Supporting family members to respond to change resistant drinkers: The Blue Light family project

-I have a family member who is drinking and doesn’t want help: what can I do?
-Millions of family members seek the answer to this question.
-Answers tend to start by recognising that families cannot make someone change.
-As a result, the focus often moves to the family members: how can they look after themselves?
-This is important, but does not start where the family is; their question is: what can we do to help the drinker?
 This one day training course will demonstrate how professionals can help family members to engage more effectively with change resistant drinkers.
 It will do this by introducing Adfam’s Blue Light family toolkit.
 The toolkit provides a series of resources that can be used to support family members.